calacuda/synth-8080/hardware/synth-in-a-box/README.md

 - adsr
 - a filter inspired by the Moog Ladder filter
+- a "kill" switch to temporarily mute audio output
 - delay
 - stereo out
 - sine, triangle, square, & saw-tooth waveforms